-- 1.3 The site comprises 7.62ha of land located south of Tollgate Road, south of existing residential area of Colney Heath. - 1.4 The development proposal is an Outline application for the demolition of the existing house and stables and the erection of up to 150 dwellings, including affordable and custom-build properties, together with all ancillary works (all matters reserved except access). - 1.5 It is proposed that each dwelling that has a designated parking space will be provided with an electric vehicle charging point. - 1.6 A Travel Plan is a dynamic management tool which brings together transport and other land use issues in a co-ordinated strategy.
+- 1.6 The site comprises 7.62ha of land located south of Tollgate Road, south of existing residential area of Colney Heath. - 1.7 The development proposal is an Outline application for the demolition of the existing house and stables and the erection of up to 150 dwellings, including affordable and custom-build properties, together with all ancillary works (all matters reserved except access). - 1.8 It is proposed that each dwelling that has a designated parking space will be provided with an electric vehicle charging point.
+Following the development of detailed site layout, the vehicle and cycle parking proposals will be provided here. - Total cycle parking spaces: TBC - Total Vehicle parking spaces: TBC - Number of electric vehicle charge points: TBC - 1.9 A Travel Plan is a dynamic management tool which brings together transport and other land use issues in a co-ordinated strategy.
 The emphasis in a Travel Plan is on increasing the choice of methods of travel and encouraging their use whilst reducing single occupancy car usage.
-A Travel Plan involves the development of a set of measures which could bring several benefits to residents of the proposed development. - 1.7 A Travel Plan aims to: - Encourage the use of more sustainable modes of transport, such as walking, cycling and using public transport; - Reduce the need to travel; - Encourage the use of sustainable travel by improving facilities and providing information; and - Travel Planning is an on-going process which will grow and develop with time.
-A Travel Plan will reflect the changing circumstances faced by residents and the environment in which it operates. - 1.8 This Framework Residential Travel Plan should be read as the document which acknowledges the current position of the residential development together with the need for further work to develop the measures to meet the targets identified. - 1.9 It is acknowledged that to be successful, the residential development should involve: - A designated Travel Plan Co-ordinator who will be responsible for the site and the implementation and day to day running of the Travel Plan;
+A Travel Plan involves the development of a set of measures which could bring several benefits to residents of the proposed development. - 1.10 A Travel Plan aims to: - Encourage the use of more sustainable modes of transport, such as walking, cycling and using public transport; - Reduce the need to travel; - Encourage the use of sustainable travel by improving facilities and providing information; and - Travel Planning is an on-going process which will grow and develop with time.
+A Travel Plan will reflect the changing circumstances faced by residents and the environment in which it operates.

-- Involvement of other organisations, such as public transport companies, other local organisations as well as the Local Authority; and - Regular review and amendment of the Travel Plan as an on-going process. - 1.10 The Travel Plan Co-ordinator for the site is likely to be a member of the site management team and will be responsible for collating information for and from residents and will be the key point of contact with the Local Authority. - 1.11 A successful Travel Plan can bring the following benefits to the proposed residential development: - An effective proactive approach to influence the travel behaviour of residents; - Promote social inclusion and accessibility; - Demonstrate environmental responsibility; - Contribute towards road safety targets; and - Contribute towards healthier lifestyles and residents.
+- 1.11 This Framework Residential Travel Plan should be read as the document which acknowledges the current position of the residential development together with the need for further work to develop the measures to meet the targets identified. - 1.12 It is acknowledged that to be successful, the residential development should involve: - A designated Travel Plan Co-ordinator who will be responsible for the site and the implementation and day to day running of the Travel Plan; - Involvement of other organisations, such as public transport companies, other local organisations as well as the Local Authority; and - Regular review and amendment of the Travel Plan as an on-going process. - 1.13 The Travel Plan Co-ordinator for the site is likely to be a member of the site management team and will be responsible for collating information for and from residents and will be the key point of contact with the Local Authority. - 1.14 A successful Travel Plan can bring the following benefits to the proposed residential development: - An effective proactive approach to influence the travel behaviour of residents; - Promote social inclusion and accessibility; - Demonstrate environmental responsibility; - Contribute towards road safety targets; and - Contribute towards healthier lifestyles and residents.